Skip to page content

 Content-grid

 content-grid is intended for long-read (a.k.a. long-form) prose such as blog losts, news articles, and academic papers.
-Using a 7 column CSS Grid layout, the default behavior of content-grid will place your content in the middle (column 4), where it will have maximum width --w-cg = 768px.
-It expects your content typographic blocks (headings, paragraphs, lists, tables, etc.), and the panel blocks below, to be its immediate children.
+Using a 7 column CSS Grid layout, the default behavior of content-grid will place your content in the middle (column 4), where it will have maximum width --w-content: 66ch.

 Note: content-grid is not a container query powered layout — it doesn’t need to be.